Informed Bayesian survival analysis: Bayesian Survival Analysis

 \section{Bayesian Survival Analysis}

 In this section, we outline a coherent, fully Bayesian framework for survival analysis.
 We start with Bayesian estimation, move towards the less common Bayesian hypothesis testing, and extend both estimation and testing to multi-model inference with Bayesian model-averaging (BMA; see \cite{hinne2019conceptual, fragoso2018bayesian} for in-depth tutorials on BMA).
 For simplicity, we use a single treatment variable, right censoring, and parametric models with accelerated failure times (AFT) specifications which later allows us to obtain a model-averaged estimate of the acceleration factor (AF) across all specified models.\footnote{The framework can be easily generalized to multiple covariates, left and interval censoring, and frailties.
-Furthermore, proportional hazard (PH) models can also be incorporated into the framework and they can be used to (a) jointly assess the evidence for either the AFT or PH effect of the treatment but also (b) to test which assumption is more plausible.} More specific topics, such as comparing the interpretation of Bayes factors and $p$-values, specifying prior parameter distributions, prior model probabilities, or Bayes Factor Design Analysis are outlined in the \textquotesingle{}Bayesian Evidence\textquotesingle{} and \textquotesingle{}Example\textquotesingle{} sections.
+Furthermore, PH models can also be incorporated into the framework and they can be used to (a) jointly assess the evidence for either the AFT or PH effect of the treatment but also (b) to test which assumption is more plausible.} The AFT models assume that the ratio of the survival times between groups, the acceleration factor is constant over time.
+An AF larger than one indicates a longer than expected survival for a given group (in contrast to proportional hazard models, PH, where a higher hazard ratio, HR, means an increased risk of the event).
+More specific topics, such as comparing the interpretation of Bayes factors and $p$-values, specifying prior parameter distributions, prior model probabilities, or Bayes Factor Design Analysis are outlined in the \textquotesingle{}Bayesian Evidence\textquotesingle{} and \textquotesingle{}Example\textquotesingle{} sections.